Friday, December 26th, 2008

 Monday, November 20th, 2006

 About a week and a half ago I found myself inbetween fiber projects.
 I wanted something quick and fun to do and none of my current projects were fitting the bill.
 I also had a lot of yarn left over from the afgan project that I waqnted to use up in something.
 So I decided that grandson Christopher needed a sweater.
 I pulled out the scrap yarn I had and made a call to his mother for measurements then got to work.
-I used a simple pattern from a 1987 Vogue Knitting (it had dinasaurs on it, I wanted stripes, mod #1).
+I used a simple pattern from a 1987 Vogue Knitting (it had dinasaurs on it, symptoms I wanted stripes, buy more about mod #1).

 I also wanted to use some of the techniques I prefer for finishing, like 3 needle cast off for finishing the shoulders and douple pointed needles to make a seemless collar.
 (Mods #2 & #3).
 Mod #4 was making the measurements fit with his measurements and the guage.
 I can’t wait to see what he thinks and see how it looks on him.
 At 3, I’m not certain of his taste in clothes, but hopefully he’ll like it a bit.
 The one thing that I did that I really think makes the sweater less dull is that there’s a texture stripe in the middle of the color stripes.
 I alternated the purple and green, and the single strip in the middle of each pattern is a purl row so that it has a nice texture on the outside, and nothing amiss on the inside to annoy young skin.
 I also like the way the colors work together.
 It took a while to decide how the stripes should match up, and I am very pleased with those results as well.